-Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Increased traffic load along National Highway and other on Residential Areas Negligible to Minor Develop a Traffic Management Plan Determine the designated access routes for delivery of equipment, road capacity, site entrance/exit points, etc. Determine requirements for regular maintenance of vehicles (currently implemented) and use of manufacturer approved parts Identify areas/spots sensitive to road safety issues and implement the necessary road safety measures, including residential areas where construction-related vehicles will pass through and at the interconnection point of the access road with the N1 road.
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Increased traffic load along National Highway and local roads Negligible or Minor Develop a Traffic Management Plan EPC Before the start of the construction works and throughout construction period.
+Negligible Determine the designated access routes for delivery of equipment, road capacity, site entrance/exit points, etc..
+EPC As soon as the works start and throughout construction period.
+Determine requirements for regular maintenance of vehicles (currently implemented) and use of manufacturer approved parts EPC As soon as the works start and throughout construction period.
+Identify areas/spots sensitive to road safety issues and implement the necessary road safety measures, including residential areas where construction-related vehicles will pass through and at the interconnection point of the access road with the N1 road.
 Sensitive area will be communicated in advance to all drivers who will be provided with maps to ensure awareness.
 Special measures will need to be implemented if deemed necessary and appropriately communicated to drivers (e.g. lowers speed at a specific vulnerable spot in the route).
-Manage delivery times of construction materials and equipment outside of peak hours.
+EPC As soon as the works start and throughout construction period.
+Cost should be integrated into the operational budget.
+Construction heavy and light vehicles will not exceed 20 km/h in residential areas EPC As soon as the works start and throughout construction period.
 Stagger key deliveries or periods of high vehicle movements to the site and reduce waiting times for drivers and over demand on receiving staff at the site.
+EPC Cost should be integrated into the operational budget.

-Engines will be turned off while waiting in or outside the project site.
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Engines will be turned off while waiting in or outside the project site.
+EPC As soon as the works start and throughout construction period.
 Staff will not be allowed to rest in vehicles to prevent excessive fuel wastage through the need to use air conditioning.
 Appropriate resting facilities will be provided at the landing for the drivers.
-EPC Before the start of construction works and throughout construction period As soon as the works start and throughout construction period.
-Negligible

-Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Drivers should be fully competent and authorised to drive HGVs and should receive specific road safety training All vehicles dedicated full time for the project and circulating on roads outside the project site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any road user that identifies reckless driving behaviour to be able to report it.
+EPC As soon as the works start and throughout construction period.
+Drivers should be fully competent and authorised to drive HGVs and should receive specific road safety training EPC As soon as the works start and throughout construction period.
+All vehicles dedicated full time for the project and circulating on roads outside the project site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any road user that identifies reckless driving behaviour to be able to report it.
 Reports will be documented as grievances and investigated.
-Movement of vehicles Moderate or Major The access road will be clearly signalled and compacted (as a minimum) or tarmacked.
+EPC As soon as the works start and throughout construction period.
+Movement of vehicles Negligible to Minor The access road will be clearly signalled and compacted (as a minimum) or tarmacked.
 Dust suppression measures will be conducted where and when required.
-Determine the designated access routes for delivery of equipment, site entrance points, laydown areas and parking areas, etc. A 30km/h speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
-Vehicle speeds will be restricted to 20Km/h on haul roads and unpaved areas of the site Post designated routes and signs for directions and speed limits onsite and along the route to access the main road.
-Specific waiting areas will be designated in suitable locations.
+EPC As soon as the works start and throughout construction period.
+Cost should be integrated into the operational budget.
+Negligible to Minor Determine the designated access routes for delivery of equipment, site entrance points, laydown areas and parking areas, etc. EPC As soon as the works start and throughout construction period.
+Post designated routes and signs for directions and speed limits (25 km) in the project site.
+EPC As soon as the works start and throughout construction period.

+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Specific waiting areas will be designated in suitable locations.
 No waiting areas will be designate in proximity to residential units or settlements.
-Inspect access and local roads (including N1) and remove construction materials EPC As soon as the works start and throughout construction period.
-Minor
+EPC As soon as the works start and throughout construction period.